Cognigy/Documentation/docs/_includes/ai/file-storage.md

     12. From the **File Storage Provider** list, select **Amazon**.
     13. Next to **Google Cloud Connection**, click **+**.
     14. In the **New Connection** window, fill in the following fields:
-        - **Access Key ID**: Enter the access key ID that you copied and saved previously.
+        - **Access Key ID** — enter the access key ID that you copied and saved previously.
-        - **Secret Access Key**: Enter the secret key that you copied and saved previously.
+        - **Secret Access Key** — enter the secret key that you copied and saved previously.
-        - **Region**: Enter the AWS region that you copied and saved previously.
+        - **Region** — enter the AWS region that you copied and saved previously.
-        - **Bucket Name**: Enter the name of the bucket that you copied and saved previously.
+        - **Bucket Name** — enter the name of the bucket that you copied and saved previously.
     15. Click **Create**, then **Save**.

 === "Google Cloud Storage Bucket"